augustinh22/msc_markdown/source/02_Theory.md

 # Framing Terms

 Before digging into anything further, a few terms and concepts need to be clarified based on intended use throughout this thesis.
-Some of these terms are still evolving, so the baseline for their usage here needs to be established, but is not necessarily definitive.
+Some of these terms are still evolving, so the baseline for their usage needs to be established, but it is by no means definitive.

-## Open Data
+## Open Data \label{sec:opendata}

 The \acf{OKF} defines knowledge as being *open* when anyone is able to freely access, use, modify, and share it [@openknowledgefoundationOpenDefinitionOpen; @molloyOpenKnowledgeFoundation2011].
 This definition of openness is also applied to data, as long as they have an open license, are provided in a machine-readable way including necessary metadata, are user-friendly and provided in an open format.
 Simply publishing data on the Web and making them available at no financial cost is not sufficient for them to be considered open.